 The Magic circle was originally created by Joseph Pilates.

-He took the rubber tubing for the top of a beer keg and connected two wooden blocks to the side of it.
+He used the metal ring from around a beer barrel and connected two wooden blocks to the side of it.
 Time has helped it evolve into a more comfortable prop with softer edges and more sustainable usage.
 Its main purpose was to create alignment for clients who struggled with this concept.
 It can be placed on the inside or outside of the ankles all the way up to the inner or outer thighs.

 The Magic Circle is also used by holding onto it with your hands on the inside of the palms our outside.
 It has even been used by placing your head on the inside of one handle and doing chest lifts with the assistance of your hands pressing the other handle to provide better neck alignment.
 Improved functionality was Joe’s goal for this practice and the circle isolates exactly that by moving your legs, arms, and spine all in the correct form.